Rkbup/FP-Tree-IDS-Research-final/README.md

 # FP-Tree-IDS-Research-final

-This repository provides the complete reproduction package for the paper *Sliding-Window FP-Tree Reconstruction for Real-Time Network Intrusion Detection*.
+This repository provides the complete reproduction package for the paper “Sliding-Window FP-Tree Reconstruction for Real-Time Network Intrusion Detection”.
 It contains everything required to recreate the reported experiments: preprocessing pipelines, FP-tree variants, baseline models, streaming utilities, evaluation scripts, statistical analysis, and plotting routines.

 The project is organised as a conventional Python package with clear boundaries between raw data, processed artefacts, source code, configuration, experiments, and generated results.
 Docker support is available for fully containerised runs, while Conda allows local execution.